A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 advice on writing.
 Percy invited Koury to his house and was impressed

 by the art on Koury's poetry notebook.
-Koury became a sculptor
+He convinced Koury to become

 Photo right of sculptor Leon Koury and his bust